wildflyinternals/wildflyinternals.github.io/_posts/2017-05-07-troubleshooting-wildfly.md

 ![/assets/2017-05-07/jdbcstop.png](/assets/2017-05-07/jdbcstop.png)

 The above process shows us how to troubleshoot the Wildfly startup process.
-We will use way to analyze the Wildfly source code and see how it works in runtime.
+We will this method to analyze the Wildfly source code and see how it works in runtime.
 This article is a basis for the future topics I'd like to write.